lancedb/lancedb/docs/src/examples/python_examples/multimodal.md

 # **Multimodal Search with LanceDB 🤹‍♂️🔍**

 Experience the future of search with LanceDB's multimodal capabilities.
-Combine text and image queries to find the most relevant results in your corpus and unlock new possibilities! 🔓💡
+Combine text and image queries to find the most relevant results in your corpus ! 🔓💡

 **Explore the Future of Search 🚀**

-Unlock the power of multimodal search with LanceDB, enabling efficient vector-based retrieval of text and image data! 📊💻
+LanceDB supports multimodal search by indexing and querying vector representations of text and image data 🤖.
+This enables efficient retrieval of relevant documents and images using vector-based similarity search 📊.
+The platform facilitates cross-modal search, allowing for text-image and image-text retrieval, and supports scalable indexing of high-dimensional vector spaces 💻.